neicnordic/sensitive-data-archive/sda/cmd/sync/sync.md

 ### Storage settings
-The sync service requires access to the "archive", and "sync" storage.
-To configure that, the following configuration is required:
+The sync service requires access to the "archive" and "sync" storage backends.
+To configure these, the following configuration is required:
 ```yaml
 storage:
   archive: